vedulasharma/PCFWorkshop/pcf/CLI.md

   * This allows you to specify an organization and/or space you would like to work in.

 ### Exercise
-1. Log into the AT PCF environment - the API host is `api.run-at.homedepot.com`.
+1. Log into your PCF environment - the API host is `api.run.pivotal.io`.
 2. Run a `cf target` to confirm that you are in the organization that you created earlier.
   1. If you are already part of another organization, use `cf target` to target the organization you created earlier.